Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 The state can provide a licensed caregiver to provide personal care assistance to CCSP participants, but they can also self-direct those services by choosing a caregiver of their choice.
 This can not be a relative, unless the CCSP participant lives in such a rural area that a relative is the only choice.
 Even then, spouses can not be hired as CCSP caregivers.

-2) Service Options Using Resources in a Community Environment (SOURCE)
+2. Service Options Using Resources in a Community Environment (SOURCE)

-The Service Options Using Resources in a Community Environment (SOURCE) program provides long term care services and case management for elderly and disabled Georgia Medicaid beneficiaries who are functionally impaired, require a Nursing Facility of Level of Care (NFLOC), live “in the community” and qualify for Supplemental Security Income (SSI).
+The Service Options Using Resources in a Community Environment (SOURCE) program provides long-term care services and case management for elderly and disabled Georgia Medicaid beneficiaries who are functionally impaired, require a Nursing Facility of Level of Care (NFLOC), live in the community and qualify for Supplemental Security Income (SSI).
 Living “in the community” for this program can mean living at home, the home of a loved one or an assisted living personal care home.
 To qualify for SSI, Georgia residents must meet an income limit and an asset limit.
-For a single applicant in 2023, the SSI income limit is $914 / month and the asset limit is $2,000.
-For a married applicant in 2023, the income limit for a couple is $1,371 / month and the asset limit is $3,000.
+For a single applicant in 2024, the SSI income limit is $943/month and the asset limit is $2,000.
+For a married applicant in 2023, the income limit for a couple is $1,415/month and the asset limit is $3,000.
+SOURCE Program participants who live in a personal care home, however, must use most of their SSI income to help offset the cost of living in the facility.

-The state can provide a licensed caregiver to provide personal care assistance to SOURCE participants, but they can also self-direct those services by choosing a caregiver of their choice.
+The state can assign a licensed caregiver to provide personal care assistance to SOURCE participants, but they can also self-direct those services by choosing a caregiver of their choice.
 This can not be a relative, unless the SOURCE participant lives in such a rural area that a relative is the only choice.
 Even then, spouses can not be hired as SOURCE caregivers.

-Aged Blind and Disabled / Regular Medicaid
+Aged, Blind, and Disabled Medicaid

-Georgia’s Aged Blind and Disabled (ABD) Medicaid provides healthcare and personal service benefits to low-income Georgia residents who are aged (65 and older) or disabled and live “in the community.”
-Living “in the community” can mean living in their home, the home of a loved one or a personal care home.
-While ABD Medicaid will cover services in all of those settings, it will not cover room and board costs.
-ABD Medicaid can sometimes be referred to as regular Medicaid for Seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+Georgia’s Aged, Blind, and Disabled (ABD) Medicaid provides basic healthcare coverage and long-term care services and supports to financially limited Georgia residents who are aged (65 and older), blind or disabled and live in the community.
+ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially needy people of all ages.
+ABD Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed to receive healthcare coverage.
+Long-term care benefits via ABD Medicaid, however, are provided based on need and availability.

-2) Program of All-Inclusive Care for the Elderly (PACE)
+Program of All-Inclusive Care for the Elderly (PACE)

 Georgia Medicaid Nursing Home Medicaid Eligibility Criteria